-South Carolina has no DPC laws at present but multiple DPC practices are operating within the state.
+South Carolina has no DPC laws at present but multiple DPC practices are operating within the state, and House Bill 4643 has been introduced in the 2018 session.
 Be sure to review the South Carolina Insurance Code when planning your DPC practice.
 You will want to be certain that the design of your practice does not include any "transfer of risk" that would constitute insurance or arrange for basic health services that would result in it being defined as a health maintenance organization.
 Our thanks go out to Dee Carter, MD of Living Well Family Medicine for tackling an insurance commissioner inquiry about the design of her practice.
 This letter from the state insurance commissioner should prove useful to other DPC practices throughout the state.

 Helpful references include: